18mk04/Yelp_rating/README.md

 ---

 ## Deployment
-The backend is deployed on Render using:
+The backend is deployed on Render.
 Environment variables are configured directly in the Render dashboard.

 ## Limitations